 1. Visit Lindisfarne Priory and learn the history in the museum

 I think your journey on Lindisfarne should begin with a little background of the island and its heritage.

-Inside the museum you can learn about the violent and bloody Viking raids, the cult of St Cuthbert and see many artefacts recovered over time.
+Inside the museum, you can learn about the violent and bloody Viking raids, the cult of St Cuthbert and see many artifacts recovered over time.

 Once you’re done in the museum you can make your way over to the Lindisfarne Priory and explore the ruins created over 1,400 years ago!
 This is my favourite part.